-Statement of Christopher McAlear Assistant Director National Conservation Lands & Community Partnerships Bureau of Land Management U.S. Department of the Interior
+Statement of Michael Nedd Deputy Director for Operations Bureau of Land Management U.S. Department of the Interior

-Senate Committee on Energy & Natural Resources Subcommittee on Public Lands, Forests, and Mining S. 2907, Chaco Cultural Heritage Area Protection Act August 22, 2018
+Senate Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, & Mining S. 1079, Chaco Cultural Heritage Area Protection Act of 2019 May 14, 2019

-Thank you for the opportunity to present the views of the Department of the Interior (Department) on S. 2907, the Chaco Cultural Heritage Area Protection Act of 2018, which would withdraw approximately 192,000 Federal surface acres and approximately 315,000 acres of Federal subsurface mineral estate surrounding the Chaco Culture National Historical Park (CCNHP) in Northwestern New Mexico from public land laws, mining, mineral, and geothermal leasing laws.
+Thank you for the opportunity to present the views of the Department of the Interior (Department) on S. 1079, the Chaco Cultural Heritage Area Protection Act of 2019, which would withdraw approximately 200,652 Federal surface acres and approximately 333,827 acres of Federal subsurface mineral estate surrounding the Chaco Culture National Historical Park (CCNHP) in Northwestern New Mexico from public land laws, mining, mineral, and geothermal leasing laws.

-Under President Trump and Secretary Zinke's leadership the Bureau of Land Management (BLM) has made it a top priority to responsibly develop the vast domestic energy resources on public lands to create jobs, lower costs for working Americans, and build a strong economy, freeing us from dependence on foreign resources.
-In Fiscal Year 2017, the Federal disbursement from responsible mineral development to the State of New Mexico alone was over \$455 million, of which approximately 95 percent came from oil and gas operations.
+Under President Trump and Secretary Bernhardt's leadership the Bureau of Land Management (BLM) has made it a top priority to responsibly develop the vast domestic energy resources on public lands to create jobs, lower costs for working Americans, and build a strong economy.
+In Fiscal Year (FY) 2018, the total revenue generated from responsible mineral development on Federal lands in the State of New Mexico alone was over \$1.3 billion, the vast majority of which came from oil and gas operations.
+The Federal disbursement to the State of New Mexico alone was over \$634 million; the remainder was directed to the U.S. Treasury for the benefit of all American taxpayers.
 The Secretary also recognizes there are some places that may benefit from protections.
 Striking the appropriate balance for public lands use - whether it be energy development, recreation, grazing, or historic preservation - can be a challenge, but it is a mission the Department takes seriously.